makeabilitylab/physcomp/arduino/buttons.md

 The four-leg push button is one of the most common button types for breadboarding circuits; however, it's also a bit funky and non-intuitive at first.
 You might be wondering: why **four legs** instead of two?
 How does this button work?

 We created the following animation to help explain.
+The key thing to remember is that the two legs closest together (on the same side) are, somewhat unintuitively, **not** connected until you press the button.
+Upon button press, all four legs become connected.
 And, of course, the best way to learn it is to try it yourself (and hopefully the animation will help).

 ![Animation showing how two sides of the button are disconnected until the button is pressed, creating a connection](assets/movies/FourLeggedTactileButtons_Animation.gif)